brthor/cli-nuget-extensions/README.md

 # Open Questions
 - If an extension package defines more than one TfM, the driver will just use the first one.
 Should this be configurable.
 Can't think of any scenarios for this right now.
+- If an extension is using a different framework than the project, can it still run?
+- Does the extension need to pull the project dependencies or not?
+- Can an extension define extra dependencies (not sure if we have a scenario for that)
+- How does pack know we are packing an extension?
+Is there a project.json definition to say we are building an extension package?

 - What is the source of truth for the location of the packages folder?
 This is very important for the driver.